-*if your flags are pretty smooth you can use a roller for applying paint and a small dense foam roller for stencilling.
+*if your slabs are pretty smooth you can use a roller for applying paint and a small dense foam roller for stencilling.

 ORDER YOUR STENCIL

 First things first, choose a design.
-We have so many TILE STENCILS to choose from - modern geometric, Moroccan, Indian, Scandi and Mediterranean...whatever you style, you’re sure to find something you like!
+We have so many designs to choose from - modern geometric, Moroccan, Indian, Scandi and Mediterranean...whatever you style, you’re sure to find something you like!